 - Great Otway National Park – Many areas permit dogs on-lead, including the St George River Track, Lake Elizabeth, Johanna Beach and multiple walking tracks and beaches near Torquay

-- Great Bendigo National Park – Specified roads and trails in the One Tree Hill section of the park
+- Greater Bendigo National Park – Specified roads and trails in the One Tree Hill section of the park, on-lead only

 - Kinglake National Park – Only on-leash in Frank Thomson Reserve